 - How Do I Shot Web?: Defied (and Discussed) in the Magic supplement.
 You got a super power / extra organ / arms / wings / etc. through divine blessing, transformation magic or something?
 Then you also got the required knowledge and secondary powers to use it to the best of your abilities, because it works through Platonic Ideas.
 Maliciously subverting the law is in the realm of the demonic so if that happens you probably already have bigger problems... like Everything Trying to Kill You.

 - Layered World: Material world, astral, mental planes and several other on top of that.

 - Loads and Loads of Rules: The core mechanic is simple (don't roll between your relevant skill and the difficulty number with a d100).
-But because The Devteam Thinks Of Everything there is supplementary stuff for almost everything, combat and magic are the worst offenders.
+But because The Devteam Thinks Of Everything there is supplementary stuff for almost everything, combat, magic and character generation/advancement are the worst offenders.

 - Magical Underpinnings of Reality: From the gods and demons entry this could be guessed.
 Worse.
 If you don't understand how this and the Layered World thing works you won't be able to wrap your head around the magic system... which is important and complicated enough to have its own supplement that is more of a door-stopper than the corebook.
 (Like how on Earth did Shapeshifting end up under Mental Magic right after Telepathy.)

 - Magic Music / Magic Dance: Actually any art on high enough levels can produce effects that are considering magical in the system (mostly the emotion/thought manipulation kind).